-As Storyacious readers, you may know that we subscribe to this belief too.
+Readers here may know that I subscribe to this belief too.
 And, through Aaliya’s recollections, we see how easy it is to construct socially-conforming narratives about our lives such that they become self-limiting barriers in our own thinking.
 This, more than anything, is what seems to have happened to her.
 Not that society is blameless, of course.
 But, often, we collude with our own misfortunes — as Aaliya does here with hers.
-Alameddine hints at this strongly when he weaves in the story of Aaliya’s one close friend, an older woman, Hannah, who, through her personal journals, writes and tries to re-write her own life.
+Alameddine hints at this strongly when he weaves in the story of Aaliya’s one close friend — an older woman, Hannah, who, through her personal journals, writes and tries to re-write her own life.
 Despite that, she succumbs, eventually, to a deep misery.
-Aaliya, then, through her own recollection / reconstruction of Hannah’s life, reinforces certain aspects over others.
+Then, through her own recollection/reconstruction of Hannah’s life, Aaliya reinforces certain aspects over others.

 Aaliya’s chosen vocation of translating books from their translations rather than the original texts is telling too.
-I found myself wondering why, in fifty years of doing this work, she did not switch to either translating English or French authors (languages that she knew) or, even, take it upon herself to learn another new language.
+I found myself wondering why, after fifty years of doing this work, she did not switch to either translating English or French authors (languages she knew) or even take it upon herself to learn another new language.
 Towards the end, when another woman questions Aaliya about this, she has no answer, not having entirely explored or understood this about herself.
 I’ll leave it there so other readers can draw their own conclusions (and so that I don’t spoil the story for them).

-With some stories, such flights into past memories at the slightest provocation can get tiresome and, even, annoying.
-But, here, each time Aaliya drifted, Alameddine’s tight prose and the distinctive and humorous voice he has given to his narrator made me willing to go along for the ride.
-Also, with some characters, such tangential reveries can feel like directionless rambling, but, here, the narrator’s careful exploration is rather methodical (which makes sense, given how she occupies her days with reading and writing).
-I wanted to find out more about her and I trusted that she would not lose herself (and, by consequence, me, her reader).
-Further, many of these memories are anecdotes about her favorite authors and musicians and, if you’re a bookish sort of person, like me, you will enjoy these thoroughly.
+With some stories, such flights into past memories at the slightest provocation can get tiresome and even annoying.
+But here, each time Aaliya drifted, Alameddine’s tight prose and the distinctive and humorous voice he has given to his narrator made me willing to go along for the ride.
+Also, with some characters, such tangential reveries can feel like directionless rambling, but here the narrator’s careful exploration is rather methodical (which makes sense, given how she occupies her days with reading and writing).
+I wanted to find out more about her and I trusted that she would not lose herself (and, by consequence, me as the reader).
+Further, many of these memories are anecdotes about her favorite authors and musicians and, if you’re a bookish sort of person like me, you will enjoy these thoroughly.
 I highlighted many to return to.
-Alameddine also does a rather clever thing here with how he connects some of these real life anecdotes with Aaliya’s own life in her mind and her narrative so that, through those seemingly-random connections, also, we get to understand more dimensions of her.
+Alameddine also does a rather clever thing with how he connects some of these real-life anecdotes with Aaliya’s own life in her mind and her narrative so that, through those seemingly-random connections also we get to understand more dimensions of her.

 Most of the other characters, who we see through Aaliya’s eyes, are, interestingly, women.
 The handful of male characters — father, step-father, half-brother, husband, a young friend — are either too faintly-sketched or stereotypical.
 The women, however, are given to us as various archetypes of the modern Lebanese woman today and her place in society — wife, mother, daughter, sister, lover, friend and teacher.
 All fairly strong-minded and non-traditional women, including Aaliya, though hers is a more quiet, enduring resilience.